-The following is the full text of the speech delivered on August 18, 2010 by Ayatollah Khamenei the Leader of the Islamic Revolution in a meeting with government officials of the Islamic Republic of Iran.
+The following is the full text of the speech delivered on April 5, 2010 by Ayatollah Khamenei the Leader of the Islamic Revolution to a group of government officials.

 In the Name of Allah, the Beneficent, the Merciful